Call Us Today!

 Workers’ Compensation

-You have the right to seek medical treatment from wherever you see fit.
-However, your employer and their insurance company may not reimburse you or your doctor for your case, so you will have to pay those costs out of pocket.
+They have the right to seek medical treatment from wherever you see fit.
+However, they may have to pay out of pocket as their employer and their insurance company may not reimburse an employee or their doctor for the case.

-If you try to use your own health insurance to pay for a workplace injury, your own carrier may deny the claim.
+An employee’s own carrier may also deny the claim if they try to use their own health insurance to pay for a workplace injury.
 Most insurance companies expect people to use their employer workers’ compensation benefits, not their own insurance.

-You may be able to appeal this decision with the workers’ compensation board if the employer denies your initial request for coverage.
-This is more common for people who have developed an illness or chronic medical condition due to their working environments, such as carpal tunnel syndrome or respiratory disease, than for people who got hurt while working on the premises.
+If necessary, an employee may be able to appeal this decision with the workers’ compensation board if the employer denies your initial request for coverage.
+This is more common for people who have developed an illness or chronic medical condition due to their working environments (such as carpal tunnel syndrome or a respiratory disease) than for people who got hurt while working on the premises.

 The Importance of Your Workers’ Compensation Treating Physician

 The doctor you first see for workplace injury is your treating physician.
-To continue having your medical care covered, you must comply with their directives: avoiding certain activities, going to physical therapy, completing exercises on your own, and wearing medical gear to help heal, such as a brace.
+To continue having your medical care covered, you must comply with their instructions: avoid certain activities, go to physical therapy, complete exercises on your own, and medical gear to help heal.

 Can I See My Own Doctor While on Workers’ Compensation

-The treating physician directs your medical care and recovery and performs many duties, including the following:
+The treating physician is in charge of your medical care and recovery and performs duties, such as:

 • Providing referrals to specialist providers